Spatial Match Tool

-- To specify the input data source, either type in the file path location of the input or click Browse to navigate to the data source's location.
+- To specify the input data source, either enter the file path location of the input or use the associated dropdown to navigate to the data source's location.

-If specifying a Calgary (cydb) file, be aware that the Calgary spatial index uses 5 decimal places of accuracy for compression and speed.
-The .yxdb spatial index uses 6 decimal places.
-This adds an addition round off error of up to a maximum of 1.8 feet to Calgary indexes.
-In other words, it is possible that a point can be 1.8 feet inside of a polygon and be found as outside in Calgary.
+If specifying a Calgary CYDB) file, be aware that the Calgary spatial index uses 5 decimal places of accuracy for compression and speed.
+The YXDB spatial index uses 6 decimal places.
+This adds an addition round-off error of up to a maximum of 1.8 feet to Calgary indexes.
+In other words, it is possible that a point can be 1.8 feet inside of a polygon and be found as outside the polygon in Calgary.